 - In the graphic novel Batman: EGO, one of The Joker's henchmen (who Batman had convinced to betray him) did this upon learning that his former boss was going to get out (again) and come after him and his family.
 Considering the Joker's idea of 'fun', it can be argued this actually was mercy.
 Batman doesn't take it well.

 - Deputy Billy in the horror film 30 Days of Night, in order to save them from what would be (at least for them) a far more horrific death.

-- Something similar happens in the movie The Mist, but tragically, the protagonist knows he's one bullet short for their group, but "takes care of" everyone else (including his son), before turning the empty gun on himself and pointlessly pulling the trigger in shock over and over.
+- The Mist, but tragically, the protagonist knows he's one bullet short for their group, but "takes care of" everyone else (including his son), before turning the empty gun on himself and pointlessly pulling the trigger in shock over and over.
 The real kicker is that the ominous pounding that prompted their giving up draws closer and is revealed to be the Big Damn Heroes clearing out the mist and killing the monsters, making for a harrowing Shoot the Shaggy Dog ending.

 - This is Billy Bedlam's rap sheet introduction in Con Air after finding his wife had cheated on him.
 He drove four towns over to his wife's family house; killed her parents, her brothers, her sisters...and even the dog.

 - Death on Demand has a black and white opening which depicts the then-living killer butchering his wife, mother in-law and two daughters during Thanksgiving dinner.